zaneb/bmo-log-parse/README.md

 the [baremetal-operator](https://github.com/metal3-io/baremetal-operator) from
 the [Metal³](https://metal3.io/) project.

-It is written in Python and requires Python 3.8 (or later).
+It is written in Python and requires Python 3.7 or later.

 ## Usage